|

 (6 hits) It's a showdown with the original

-cleavage, Ariel; Ursula will summon white
+octomom!
+Ursula will summon white

 sparks from her underwater cauldron.
-These
+They

 will turn into seahorses, blue fish, starfish,